tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/waptagent-linux.rst

      wapt-get update

-Your Linux Agent is now installed and configured and it will now appear in your WAPT Console with a pinguin icon.
+Your Linux Agent is now installed and configured and it will now appear in your WAPT Console with a pinguin icon!!